Twig Cases are made of paper?

 Unfortunately, NO. However, we encourage you to email them directly and ask that they source Certified bamboo.
 Some companies will say their "supplier is certified."
 This doesn't mean their material is.

-Our exclusive FSC® Certified Richlite/bamboo veneer is compressed, baked and fused into the paper composite at their Tacoma, WA factory, creating a stronger, more durable surface to engrave than other bamboo cases.
+Our exclusive FSC® Certified Richlite/bamboo veneer is compressed, baked and fused into the paper composite at their Tacoma, WA factory, creating a single, stronger, more durable surface to engrave than other bamboo or wood cases.
 With this process, we're able to laser engrave straight through the bamboo and into the Richlite, which allows us countless design options and bolder contrast in the engraving work.
 No cyanoacrylates (super-glues) are used to bond our bamboo to our paper composite.

 Why do you sometimes say bamboo "grass" in your ad copy?